 “You’ve got to help me, I… see… things.”
 There’s no doubt that long-term travel can impact on your mental well-being.
 In today’s Western society it just isn’t natural to be so darn free.
 We develop into skins pre-programmed to set alarm clocks, eat fruit and shower daily.
-This is arguably why travelling is so popular; it’s one of the safest rebellions we can perform.
+This is arguably why traveling is so popular; it’s one of the safest rebellions we can perform.

 Depression.
 Anxiety.
 Loneliness.
 The shadows that crawl through the alleys become a physical torment.
 Stranger’s eyes pierce you.
 The restaurant tried to poison you.
 The rickshaw-wallah tried to kill you!
 The internet café tried to electrocute you.
 The monsoon tried to drown you.
 Your roommates tried to molest you!
 The shopkeeper tried to con you.
 The street kid tried to rob you.
 On and on, your once revered world drains itself of all familiar things and you’re left standing, alone, amid the dry scurf of solitude.